 Yes, you’ll send out save the dates and invitations telling your guests all the important information about your big day, but there’s a good chance that a couple of those will go MIA between when your guests receive them and your wedding day.
-Having details like the hosts names, date, time, ceremony venue address, reception venue address listed is imperative so that they can access the key details at any time.
+Having details like the hosts’ names, date, time, ceremony venue address, reception venue address listed on your wedding website is imperative so that they can access the key details at any time.
 You’ll want to update this section of your site if any major changes are made.

 An FAQ page